engkid/Award/Carthage/Checkouts/Shimmer/README.md

 shimmeringView.shimmering = YES;
 ```

 There's also an example project.
 In the example, you can swipe horizontally and vertically to try various shimmering parameters, or tap to start or stop shimmering.
+(To build the example locally, you'll need to open `FBShimmering.xcworkpace` rather than the `.xcodeproj`.)

 ## Installation
 There are two options:

- 1. Use [Cocoapods](http://cocoapods.org).
-Shimmer isn't yet available in the main Cocoapods repository, but it will be soon.
-For now, you can reference this repository directly.
+ 1. Shimmer is available as `Shimmer` in [Cocoapods](http://cocoapods.org).
  2. Manually add the files into your Xcode project.
 Slightly simpler, but updates are also manual.

 Shimmer requires iOS 6 or later.